Childhood Fears and Worries

 Toddlers feel separation anxiety.
 At some time between 10 months and 2 years, many toddlers start to fear being apart from a parent.
 They don't want a parent to leave them at daycare, or at bedtime.
 They may cry, cling, and try to stay near their parent.

 Young kids fear "pretend" things.
 Kids ages 4 through 6 can imagine and pretend.
 But they can't always tell what's real and what's not.
 To them, the scary monsters they imagine seem real.
 They fear what might be under their bed or in the closet.
 Many are afraid of the dark and at bedtime.
 Some are afraid of scary dreams.
 Young kids may also be afraid of loud noises, like thunder or fireworks.

 Preteens and teens may have social fears.
 School and friendships have become a bigger part of their lives.
 They might feel anxious about homework, grades, and doing well in school.
-They may focus on how they look or whether they will fit in, be judged, or be bullied.
-Social fears may cause them to feel anxious or afraid before they give a report in class, start a new school, take a big exam, or play in a big game, or walk across the lunchroom.
+They may focus on how they look or worry about whether they will fit in, be judged, or be bullied.
+Social fears may cause them to feel anxious or afraid before they give a report in class, start a new school, take a big exam, play in a big game, or walk across the lunchroom.
 At this age, their worries and concerns may also focus on bigger issues — like the climate, injustice, and fairness.

 How Can I Help When My Child Is Afraid?

 When your child is afraid, you can help by doing these things:

 - Comfort your infant, toddler, or very young child by saying, "It's OK, you're safe, I'm here."
 Let your child know you're there to protect them.
 Give hugs and soothing words to help your child feel safe.

 - As your child grows, talk and listen.
 Be calm and soothing.
 Help your child put feelings into words.
 Help kids try new things.